 Of course, I published a lot of stuff in the last year in my English blog.
-About 130 posts a year means in average 2.5 posts a week.
+About 130 posts a year means on average 2.5 posts a week.
 I addition, I wrote one post a week in German.
 Therefore a few people accused me of producing spam or self-promotion.
 What is bad about producing a lot of stuff with high quality?
 Should I do it with a pseudonym?
-Honestly, I don't get their point.
+Honestly, I don’t get their point.
 Spam is about quality not about quantity.

 Of course, I have a lot of people that encouraged me to translate my German posts into English.
 So, I did it for them and ignored the other ones.
 Because I had a big goal in mind.
 Keep my English blog as fast as possible in lockstep with my German blog.
 Now, I’m done and therefore my publishing will become a lot easier.

 So, I plan to write a new English book on Leanpub.
 I hope, that it will be published in Korean and German.
 A Korean publisher seems to be interested.
 I will have a discussion with a German publisher.
 The book will be about Multithreading from C++11 to C++20.
 I will write about the memory model, the threading interface, the parallel STL, and future directions of C++20 and beyond.
 The focus of my book is quite simple: explaining the often mind-blowing stuff.